pmascalchi/ImageJ_Export-LIF-as-Individual-Images/README.md

 -------------------------------------------------------------------------------
 ### **Export LIF as Individual Images**

-ImageJ / Fiji macro to automatically export Leica LIF file as individual images
+ImageJ / Fiji macro to automatically export Leica LIF file or similar formats as individual images

 Features:
 - Process a single .lif file or all .lif files in one folder (batch mode)